MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/monitoring.md

 - _Deflection rate:_ In the context of conversational AI, deflection is an indicator representing the percentage of requests that are completed in a self-service fashion that would otherwise be handled by live agents.
 In other words, it refers to the number of items a team avoids having to deal with as a result of automation.
 Optimizing the copilot deflection rate is one of the top focus areas for organizations to achieve their business goals around return on investment (ROI) and customer satisfaction (CSAT), and to improve the copilot's overall performance.
 There are major indicators in Copilot Studio that help improve copilot performance, such as resolution rate, escalation rate, and CSAT.

-- _Engagement and outcomes_: Tracking conversation engagement and outcomes is crucial to measure the copilot performance metrics and identify areas for improvements in the analytics dashboard.
+- _Engagement and outcomes_: Tracking conversation engagement and outcomes is important to measure the copilot performance metrics and identify areas for improvements in the analytics dashboard.
 Learn more: [Measure copilot engagement](/microsoft-copilot-studio/guidance/measuring-engagement) and [Measure copilot outcomes](/microsoft-copilot-studio/guidance/measuring-outcomes)

 ## Performance planning